-That’s what I hear everytime someone takes the first bite of these Chocolate Chip Cherry Oatmeal Cookies.
+"Wow, what are these"?
+Everyone asks when they take the first bite of these delicious Chocolate Chip Cherry Oatmeal Cookies.
+Then they beg for the recipe!

 They look like pretty regular cookies, right?
-I mean, they’re not ugly ducklings or anything, they’re actually decently good-looking chocolate chip cookies; it just seems that no one is prepared for that first bite.
-They’re crisp, buttery, light (not in calories, sorry!) and just crazy delicious.
+I mean, they're not ugly ducklings or anything, actually decently good-looking chocolate chip cookies; it just seems that no one is prepared for that first bite.
+These Chocolate Chip Cherry Oatmeal Cookies are crisp, buttery, light (not in calories, sorry!) and just plain old crazy delicious.

 I've been making these cookies for as long as I can remember, and I thought I had shared the basic recipe a long time ago on the blog.
 When I went to search The Café archives, I couldn't find a trace of them.
 Holy schmoly, I've been holding back one of my best cookie recipes of all time!